 PUBLISHED: 11:17 20 August 2009 | UPDATED: 14:22 06 May 2010

-SIR - I am writing in response to the article about the International Baccalaureate results in this week's paper (August 13) and to the letter from Fiona Wells.
+SIR - I am writing in response to your article about the Westfield site in Harpenden.